benuh/ML_AL_Notes/guides/fundamentals/LOSS_FUNCTIONS_GUIDE.md

 ✗ When: Data has outliers (use Huber or MAE instead)
 ```

+**MSE vs MAE: Decision guide**

+**Choose MSE when:**
+1. **Gaussian noise assumption holds:** Real-world data often has Gaussian errors (measurement noise, sensor noise)
+2. **Large errors are qualitatively different:** Predicting $100K vs $50K for house price is worse than $51K vs $50K
+3. **Want smooth optimization:** MSE gradients are continuous and smooth everywhere
+4. **Training stability matters:** Constant-magnitude gradients of MAE can cause issues with learning rate

+**Choose MAE when:**
+1. **Outliers exist and are NOT errors:** Legitimate extreme values that shouldn't dominate loss
+2. **Want median prediction:** MSE → mean, MAE → median (median more robust)
+3. **All errors equally bad:** Missing by $10K or $100K both count as one failed prediction
+4. **Interpretable loss:** MAE in same units as target (average error)

+**Practical example (house prices):**
+- Dataset: 100 houses, 99 priced $200K-$300K, 1 mansion at $5M
+- Model predicting $250K for everything:
+  - MSE: Dominated by $5M outlier, loss ≈ 22M², pushes model to overpredict
+  - MAE: All errors weighted equally, loss ≈ $50K average, robust to outlier
+- If mansion is legitimate (not error): Use MAE
+- If mansion is data entry error: Use MSE or remove outlier

 ### Mean Absolute Error (MAE) / L1 Loss

 **Mathematical Form:**